adamatics/containerize-streamlit-app/README.md

 The argument `-t my-app:0.1.0` specifies the name and tag to use for the built container image, and you can specify it as you wish.
 The only requirement is that a container image with this name does not already exist in your Lab and that the name follows the [Open Container Initiative (OCI) naming convention](https://github.com/containers/image/blob/main/docker/reference/regexp.go).
 The build process will look as shown below if you have built this image before.
 Otherwise, there will be some more steps in which the various components need to be downloaded to the local compute resource.

-# Make the container image available in organization
+# Make the container image available in your organization
 Once the image building process is complete, you will have the container image available in your Lab on AdaLab.

 To share the container image with colleagues and make it available for app deployment, head over to the AdaLab menu and select the menu item "Container Images".
 Then click the "Publish New" button found to the right of the text "Container Images".
 Follow the steps in the wizard that pops up, choosing "App" as the Container Image Type in the first step and "Lab" as the source of the container image in the second step.
 In the third step, specify the unique name and version combination for the container image.
 In the fourth step, type in a human-friendly name and description for the container image and then click the "Publish" button.
 When the publishing process has finalized, click the "Refresh" button to make the options for published container images available.